sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

     :width: 500
     :align: center

-6. Connect the hole 15J on the breadboard to pin 11 on the R3 board with a wire.
+6. Connect the hole 15J on the breadboard to pin 11 on the Arduino Uno R3 with a wire.

 .. image:: img/11_conditional_led_control_p11.png
     :width: 500
     :align: center

-7. Connect the hole 11J on the breadboard to pin 10 on the R3 board with a wire.
+7. Connect the hole 11J on the breadboard to pin 10 on the Arduino Uno R3 with a wire.

 .. image:: img/11_conditional_led_control_p10.png
     :width: 500
     :align: center

-8. Connect the hole 7J on the breadboard to pin 9 on the R3 board with a wire.
+8. Connect the hole 7J on the breadboard to pin 9 on the Arduino Uno R3 with a wire.
 Your circuit is now complete.

 .. image:: img/11_conditional_led_control_p9.png
     :width: 500